 How far the wine has to travel has a lot to do with actual shipping costs.
 Most of the wine produced in the U.S. ships from the west coast, mostly California.
 And much of the wine imported from Europe is warehoused on the east coast, in places like New Jersey.
 Some wine clubs choose warehouses in the midwest to keep costs roughly equal as wine gets shipped to each coast.

-In addition to how far the wine is being shipped, FedEx (and most other carriers) actually charge more to send packages to residential addresses as opposed to business addresses.
-What?
-Yep.
-Before you get all annoyed, there’s a valid business reason behind this surcharge... when you deliver something to a business during business hours, you drop it off and get a signature and you’re done.
-When you deliver to a residence, a shipment which requires an adult signature and can’t be left at the door, you risk someone not being home.
-Then you have to take the time to leave a notice and attempt redeliver the package.
+Shipping wine to a home or business impacts the cost, too.
+FedEx (and most other carriers) charge more to send packages to residential addresses as opposed to business addresses.
+When you deliver to an office during business hours, you drop off the package, get a signature, and you’re done.
+When you deliver to a residence, a wine shipment which requires an adult signature and can’t be left at the door.
+If no one is home, you have to take the time to leave a notice and attempt redeliver the package.
 That gets expensive and increasingly, wine stores and wine clubs are passing that additional cost on to the consumer.

-Here are some sample prices of wine shippers and wine shipping rates (as of Jan 25, 2023) to help understand the actual costs of shipping wine (as found on WinePacks.com and SpiritedShipper.com, not precisely real-world prices):
+Here are some sample prices of wine shippers and wine shipping rates (as of Jan 25, 2023) to help understand the actual costs of shipping wine (as found on WineShippingBoxes.com and a wine retailer I spoke to):